Empowering Students With The Power of Identity

 Founded in 1819, Norwich University was the first private military college in the United States and the birthplace of Reserve Officer Training Corps (ROTC).
 The university has over 5,000 students in their undergraduate and graduate programs, which consists of 60% ROTC students and 40% civilian students.
 The graduate program’s growth has been phenomenal over the past 10 years and can be attributed to bolstering the economic growth of the university overall.
 This growth, however, has uncovered business challenges that required a solution to streamline IT operations and increase efficiency.

-Once the University had password management in place, Perley turned his attention towards provisioning.
-Due to the short deployment cycle that this SaaS solution offers, they had the provisioning process completely automated in three short months.
-“This was a huge win for the University,” Perley said.
-When IdentityNow aggregates the data in their student information system, Banner, and sees a new account in the correct identity profile, it creates an Active Directory and email account.
-It then sends an email to the user’s personal email address welcoming them to the university and inviting them to log-in to IdentityNow to change their password and set up their password challenge questions.
-Norwich University was manually running these reports every morning prior to IdentityNow and would only run once per day.
+Once the university had password management in place, Dexter turned his attention towards provisioning.
+Due to the short deployment cycle that SailPoint’s Identity Platform offers, they had their provisioning process completely automated in three short months.
+“This was a huge win for the University,” Dexter said.
+When SailPoint aggregates the data in their student information system, Banner, and sees a new account in the correct identity profile, it creates an Active Directory and email account.
+It then sends an email to the user’s personal email address welcoming them to the university and inviting them to log into SailPoint to change their password and set up their password challenge questions.
+Norwich University was manually running these reports every morning prior to SailPoint and would only run once per day.
 Now they can scan for new account requests multiple times a day, unassisted.
-“Implementing this piece of IdentityNow fixed 90% of our provisioning issues and saved two full days per month in administrative time creating accounts.
-Our customer satisfaction and usability rates have increased dramatically,” Perley said.
+“Implementing this piece fixed 90% of our provisioning issues and saved two full days per month in administrative time creating accounts.
+Our customer satisfaction and usability rates have increased dramatically,” Dexter said.

-Norwich University has seen incredible ROI from leveraging IdentityNow, and are now working to complete their identity governance implementation with access requests and certifications.
+Norwich University has seen incredible ROI from leveraging SailPoint, and are now working to complete their identity governance implementation with access requests and certifications.
 This will allow them to review the rights users have and put the ownership on the department to approve or revoke access on a routine basis.
 “With SailPoint, our IT team is empowered to focus on tackling broader IT strategies and delivering on actionable goals.
-SailPoint IdentityNow is a critical security solution for us.”
+SailPoint is a critical security solution for us.”

-Perley shared his reflections on why Norwich University decided to go with a SaaS model for their identity governance program:
+Dexter shared his reflections on why Norwich University decided to go with a SaaS model for their identity governance program:

-- Resource costs are lower: Perley simply did not have the time himself or the resources to maintain and run their identity systems and infrastructure.
+2. Lower resource costs: Dexter simply did not have the time himself or the resources to maintain and run their identity systems and infrastructure.
 With a SaaS solution, their internal resource costs were minimized, making it an economical choice for the university.